robole/title-sequences/readme.md

 #### How was this made?

-I discuss it all in this article, [How to create a slick animation from Ozark (TV series title sequence))](https://www.roboleary.net/2022/01/22/ozark-animation.html).
+I discuss it all in this article, [How to create a slick animation from Ozark (TV series title sequence))](https://www.roboleary.net/2022/01/22/ozark-animation.html)!

 I used the [Greensock (GSAP)](https://greensock.com/) library for the animation.

 ### Better Call Saul

 [Better Call Saul](https://en.wikipedia.org/wiki/Better_Call_Saul) is an American crime drama television series.
 It is a spin-off, prequel, and a sequel to [Breaking Bad](https://en.wikipedia.org/wiki/Breaking_Bad).
 Set primarily in the early to middle part of the 2000s in Albuquerque, New Mexico, the series follows Jimmy McGill (Bob Odenkirk), an earnest lawyer and former con artist, as he becomes an egocentric criminal defense attorney known as Saul Goodman.

-I used the [Greensock (GSAP)](https://greensock.com/) library for the animation.

 ![screenshot Better Call Saul title](better-call-saul/img/screenshot.gif)